molmod/psiflow/docs/overview.md

 as the entire state of the generators (i.e. start and stop configuration, and state of the bias potentials).
-Additional features relate to Weights & Biases logging and optional pretraining based on quick-and-dirty dataset with random perturbations applied to both atomic positions and strain components; see the [Examples](examples.md) for more information.
+Additional features relate to Weights & Biases logging and optional pretraining based on a quick-and-dirty dataset with random perturbations applied to both atomic positions and strain components; see the [Examples](examples.md) for more information.